 Understanding Cervical Cancer

 Undetected, pre-cancerous changes can develop into cervical cancer and spread to the bladder, intestines, lungs and liver.
 It can take years for pre-cancerous changes to turn into cervical cancer.
-Patients with cervical cancer do not usually have problems until the cancer is advanced and has spread.
+Patients with cervical cancer do not usually have problems until the cancer has spread.

 The majority of cervical cancers are caused by HPV (human papillomavirus).
 HPV is a common virus that is spread through sexual intercourse.
 There are many different types of HPV, and many do not cause problems.
 Only certain strains of HPV actually lead to cervical cancer.

 Cervical cancer from HPV can be prevented, but only if you get vaccinated.
-HPV Vaccines can protect males and females against some of the most common types of HPV and they are safe and effective.
-They are given in three doses over six months.
-It is important to get all three doses to get the best protection.
-The vaccines are most effective when given at 11 or 12 years old.
-But HPV vaccines are also recommended for teen boys and girls who did not get the vaccine when they were younger, teen girls and young women through age 26, as well as teen boys and young men through age 21.
-For more information about free cancer screenings and where to get the HPV vaccine call (502) 899-6842.
+HPV vaccines can safely and effectively protect males and females against some of the most common types of HPV.
+They are given in three doses over six months—it is important to get all three doses to get the best protection.
+The vaccines are most effective when given at 11 or 12 years old, but are also recommended for teen boys and girls who did not get the vaccine when they were younger, teen girls and young women through age 26, as well as teen boys and young men through age 21.

 - Having sex at an early age

 - Sexual partners who have multiple partners or who participate in high-risk sexual activities